-1. Open the Decrypt Files dialog:
+- 1. Open the Decrypt Files dialog - Use the command tools and select Decrypt Files from the main menu. - From the Tools tab in the command bar, choose the Decrypt Files command. - 2.
+Add files to decrypt

-- Use the command tools and select Decrypt Files from the main menu. - From the Tools tab in the command bar, choose the Decrypt Files command. - 2.
 Add temporary recovered encrypted files (.efs) or open the Decrypted Files log (.txt) created during recovery by using the Add button.